-The effect of this transaction is to increase the asset cash and increase the two shareholder equity accounts: since the treasury stock account is being credited, it serves to increase shareholder equity, as does the excess cash received from reselling the treasury stock at a price higher than it was originally purchased for.
+The effect of this transaction is to increase the asset cash and increase the two shareholder equity accounts; since the treasury stock account is being credited, it serves to increase shareholder equity, as does the excess cash received from reselling the treasury stock at a price higher than it was originally purchased for.

-The three cases covered above are relatively straight forward.
+The three examples covered above are relatively straight forward.
 The next two are not.
-The student should study cases #4 & #5 below very carefully.
+The student should study Examples 4 and 5 below very carefully.

 Case 4 – Situation (c): Disposal (resale) of Treasury Stock for cash, at a market price below the original purchase price:

-This case differs from case #3 above in that the T/S was resold at a sales price below its original purchase price.
+This example differs from Example 3 above in that the T/S was resold at a sales price below its original purchase price.

-Whenever this happens, the “Paid in Capital from T/S” account will require a debit (IF THERE IS AN EXISTING BALANCE ON ITS CREDIT SIDE).
-Also, keep in mind that the balance in the “Paid in Capital from T/S” account CANNOT go below zero.
-As such, the amount that can be debited is limited, since the balance in the account cannot go below zero.
-If an additional debit amount is still needed to balance the transaction, it must come from the RETAIEND EARNINGS account (see case #5, below).
+Whenever this happens, the Paid-in Capital from T/S account will require a debit (if there is an existing balance on its credit side).
+Also, keep in mind that the balance in the Paid-in Capital from T/S account cannot go below zero, therefore limiting the amount that can be debited.
+If an additional debit amount is still needed to balance the transaction, it must come from the retained earnings account (see Example 5 below).

 In this case, the format for the journal entry will look like this: